26 Mar –

-Exhibition: A Funeral for Street Culture
+Project: A Funeral for Street Culture

 What do we do when the hype dies?
 We organise a funeral to say farewell.
 A Funeral for Street Culture is a special project that digs deep into the world and sorrows of contemporary street culture, its influencers, shape-shifters and failures.

-Since our reality has changed tremendously due to covid-19 and the refuelled movement for Black Lives Matter and anti-racist world-making, it is time to rethink and reevaluate our relationship with and notion of the street.
+Since our reality has changed tremendously due to Covid-19 and the refuelled movement for Black Lives Matter and anti-racist world-making, it is time to rethink and reevaluate our relationship with and notion of the street.
 With the pandemic, life might have been sucked out of the streets, its immense impact on culture is still felt and present.

 Street culture has always been a geographical site for culture making, playfulness, collaboration and solidarity.
 The street is an extension of the home but it is also the public space where relations with state and society are reconfigured.
 Currently, the street is in protest across the world.
 Amidst the turmoil, a funeral for street culture seems more relevant and urgent than ever.